Prevention of Family Violence

 Koori Women's Place

-• Have a yarn, unwind and take a break;
+• Unwind and take a break

-• Connect with Djirra lawyers;
+• Connect with other Djirra services (Lawyers, Case Workers, Counsellors)